-ISO/TS 18530
+ISO 18530

-First edition 2014-04-01
+First edition 2021-01

-Health Informatics - Automatic identification and data capture marking and labelling - Subject of care and individual provider identification vroduced or utilized of the internet or an internet All rights reserved.
-Unless otherwise specified, no part of this publication may be reproduced or utilized otherwise in any form or by any means, electronic or mechanical, including photocopying, or posting on the internet or an intranet, without prior written permission.
+Health informatics - Automatic identification and data capture marking and labelling - Subject of care and individual provider identification rentation, no part of nical, including p' nuested from All rights reserved.
+Unless otherwise specified, or required in the context of its implementation, no part of this publication may be reproduced or utilized otherwise in any form or by any means, electronic or mechanical, including photocopying, or posting on the internet or an intranet, without prior written permission.
 Permission can be requested from either ISO at the address below or ISO's member body in the country of the requester.